aritraroy/UltimateAndroidReference/README.md

 # Tools

+* [ADB IDEA](https://github.com/pbreault/adb-idea) - A plugin for Android Studio and Intellij IDEA that speeds up your day to day android development
 * [Android Asset Studio](https://romannurik.github.io/AndroidAssetStudio/) - A collection of tools to easily generate assets such as launcher icons for your Android app
+* [Android Tool for Mac](https://github.com/mortenjust/androidtool-mac) - One-click screenshots, video recordings, app installation for iOS and Android
 * [Android Wifi ADB](https://github.com/pedrovgs/AndroidWiFiADB) - IntelliJ/AndroidStudio plugin which provides a button to connect your Android device over WiFi to install, run and debug your applications without a USB connected
+* [DevKnox](https://devknox.io/) - Autocorrect Security Issues As You Write Code
 * [Buck](https://github.com/facebook/buck) - A fast build system that encourages the creation of small, reusable modules over a variety of platforms and languages
 * [Drawable Optimizer](https://github.com/fabiomsr/drawable-optimizer) - Gradle plugin to optimize png files and reduce resultant apk size within an Android project
 * [Dry Run](https://github.com/cesarferreira/dryrun) - Try any android library hosted online directly from the command line